Danielle Donehew: Early life

 Donehew was born on January 15, 1978, to parents Robert Donehew and Marie Mouchet in Atlanta, Georgia.
 She attended Sequoyah High School in Hickory Flat, Georgia where she played on their basketball, soccer, and volleyball teams.
 Upon graduating in 1996, Donehew set a school record of earning 11 letters throughout her high school career.
 Donehew also played on the boys' golf team and was offered the opportunity to be a kicker for their football team.
 Prior to joining the Georgia Tech Yellow Jackets women's basketball team, Donehew was named an All-State honorable mention and Georgia High School Scholar-Athlete of the Year.
 She also earned awards in other sports and was an all-region and all-state selection in volleyball and an all-region player in soccer.
-While playing as guard in her senior year, Donehew was praised by her basketball coach for being "a big-time player who...gives the other kids a lot of confidence."
+While playing as a guard in her senior year, Donehew was praised by her basketball coach for being "a big-time player who...gives the other kids a lot of confidence."

 As a senior at Sequoyah High School, Donehew was recruited by both Georgia Tech and Georgia Lady Bulldogs basketball but was only offered a scholarship by Georgia Tech.
-She was told by the Lady Bulldogs' coach Andy Landers that she could be a walk-on in her freshman year due to her families financial situation and her grades.
+She was told by the Lady Bulldogs' coach Andy Landers that she could be a walk-on in her freshman year due to her family's financial situation and her grades.
 Although she was originally upset, her mother convinced her to attend Georgia Tech.